 However, if your teacher doesn’t like you, he/she could give you a mark that will guarantee you stand a hard chance of scoring an A on the WASSCE / WAEC examination.
 So repent from your sins if you are the type that always creates problems for your teachers.

 Also, if you treat your teachers nicely, they’d be motivated to teach you to the best of their ability.

 You may not like your teachers, but just act as if you do.
 You may even need this skill to excel in the real world.

 Your brain won’t be able to function at its best if you’re not eating properly.
 Getting enough nutrients will allow your body and brain to function optimally while you study for the WASSCE and on the exam day.

 It’s tempting to load up on caffeinated beverages when you’re studying for the WASSCE or on the exam day instead of a simple fruit juice or water.

 Atheists may not believe in prayer.
-However, I’m spiritual, so I’d say pray for God’s guidance prior and after the exam.
+However, I’m a bit spiritual(not religious), so I’d say pray for God’s guidance prior and after the exam.

 Besides, there are many psychological benefits of prayer.
 According to Wikipedia:

 Many accept that prayer can aid in recovery due to psychological and physical benefits.
 It has also been suggested that if a person knows that he or she is being prayed for it can be uplifting and increase morale, thus aiding recovery.
 (See Subject-expectancy effect).
 Many studies have suggested that prayer can reduce physical stress, regardless of the god or gods a person prays to, and this may be true for many reasons.
 According to a study by Centra State Hospital, “the psychological benefits of prayer may help reduce stress and anxiety, promote a more positive outlook, and strengthen the will to live.